Today I will be looking into: some legit ways that you can make money writing online!

 If you’re looking into online writing you’ve probably thought about having your own book out there.

-Now days it’s a lot more simple to get a book out there, because of the ease of which Amazon has made it to create e-books to sell on their platform.
+Now days it’s a lot more simple to get a book out there, because of the ease of which Amazon has made it to create e-books and paperbacks to sell on their platform.

 Gone are the days you could slap up any old e-book and make sales, you really need to produce quality content now and there is a lot more competition.